-Coming down we visit Hwange with its vast elephant herds and track Rhino in Matobo.
-Finally crossing back to Botswana the tour ends in the city of Gold – Johannesburg.
+Coming south again, we visit Hwange, with its vast elephant herds, and track rhino in Matobo.
+After crossing back to Botswana, the tour finally ends in the City of Gold – Johannesburg.

 We cover a great deal of distance on some remote and rough roads, but for those who truly seek adventure, the natural wonders that we encounter more than compensate for any discomfort.

 Our 24-day adventure starts in one of the most iconic cities in South Africa – Cape Town.
 We meet at the GREENFIRE LODGE CAPE TOWN at 13h00 on day 1 to spend the afternoon exploring and visiting some of the sights.
 During our time in Cape Town, our guide will take guests to hike up Table Mountain with its breath-taking views over the Atlantic, visit Cape Point and Cape of Good Hope, the famous waterfront and Hout Bay.
 We also visit a wine farm and various other sights.
 Our exact program will depend on the weather.

 We spend both our nights at the GREENFIRE LODGE.
 Located in Sea Point the lodge is conveniently situated close to shops, restaurants and the ocean promenade.

 – Cape Point National Park

 – Wine Tasting